In this section, you will find the basic steps to setup, launch and use a virtual device instance.

 - Click and Start

-Closing your web browser or logging out will not stop your running virtual devices.
-They have to be stopped manually or they will keep running for 24 hours.
+Closing your web browser or logging out will not stop your running virtual devices; they have to be stopped manually.

 Deploying an application